JochenHeizmann/monkeybass/README.md

 How to use?
 =============
 ## Android
-* Copy the libs and src folder to your target build directory
+* Copy the libs and src folder (from the android subfolder of this repo) to your target build directory

 [Monkey]: http://www.monkeycoder.co.nz/